kenpeter/resumefront/readme.md

 Demo: https://resumefront.shopshop.space/

 ## Buy a domain name
 Yes, you need a domain name.
 I know you can run from you machine.
 Some domain name is cheap, like $1 that cheap.
-More detail here: https://www.youtube.com/watch?v=Zbcn4skYXqM
+A video demo: https://www.youtube.com/watch?v=Zbcn4skYXqM